This article refers to upgrading the Admin Console on an embedded cluster.

 When running the Admin Console on an existing cluster, refer to the Updating the Admin Console documentation.

-To update the Admin Console when deployed to an embedded cluster, re-run the installation script on the first master node where the install was initialized.
+To update the Admin Console when deployed to an embedded cluster, re-run the installation script on the first primary node where the install was initialized.

 curl -sSL https://kurl.sh/supergoodtool | sudo bash

 To update Admin Console in an airgapped environment, download the new kURL airgap bundle, untar it, and run the install.sh script.

 cat install.sh | sudo bash -s airgap